 "There is no optimum capital structure - X percent equity and Y percent debt - that can be applied to different organizations, or to the same corporation at different points of time.
 Just as you can't make real money by putting a dollar bill on a copying machine, you can't successfully copy the financing technique that once worked for a particular company and transfer it to another time or another company.
 That's why I have always said that finance is a continuum with infinite variations and hybrids.
 It takes deep understanding of a company, its environment, and the financing tools available to build sustainable growth that will reward shareholders and create jobs.""When your business depends on technology - whether it's aerospace, computer and electronics firms in the 1960s or Internet, telecom and networking companies in the 1990s - volatility is a fact of life.
 Unlike slower-changing industries like supermarkets, which can appropriately assemble a balance sheet with more debt, technology is an inherently risky business and needs a strong balance sheet to survive.
 In fact, risk in capital structure should vary inversely with business risk."
 "The decision to increase or decrease leverage depends on market conditions and investors' receptivity to debt.
 The period from the late-1970s to the mid-1980s generally favored debt financing.
 Then, in the late '80s, equity market values rose above the replacement costs of such balance-sheet assets as plants and equipment for the first time in 15 years.
 It was a signal to deleverage.
 In this decade, many companies, financial institutions and governments again started to overleverage, a concern we noted in several Milken Institute forums."
 "The recession started in real estate, just as in 1974.
 Back then, many real-estate investment trusts lost as much as 90% of their value in less than a year because they were too highly leveraged and too dependent on commercial paper at a time when interest rates were doubling.
 This time around it was a combination of excessive leverage in real-estate-related financial instruments, a serious lowering of underwriting standards, and ratings that bore little relationship to reality."
 "Grave illness is often more life-threatening when it follows years of bad habits – overeating, drinking to excess, failing to exercise, and abusing substances that create dependence.
 The recent economic boom reflected a similar lack of discipline – overindulging on credit, leveraging assets to excess, failing to maintain enough equity in the capital structure, and disregarding the consequences of dependence on foreign oil."
 "When doctors tell patients to adopt healthier habits following a heart attack, the patients have no one to blame but themselves if they fail to comply.
 And when markets tell companies it's time to deleverage following an economic downturn, the companies have no one to blame but themselves if they fail to change their balance sheets."

 What happened in Milken's legal case: Some news organizations have confused the pleas in the government prosecution of Milken with statements such as "Milken pleaded guilty to reporting violations in connection with a government investigation of insider trading."
 Readers then erroneously assume that the violations to which he agreed to plead included insider trading.
 They did not.
 In 1992, The Wall Street Journal noted that "things have changed since Milken's plea.
 The SEC simply fined 98 brokerage firms and banks for Milken-like technical reporting violations."
 He was not guilty of insider trading and was never convicted of it.
 Noting this fact, the Journal's late editor, Robert L. Bartley, wrote in a May 2002 column, "The 1990 recession did shake out a real insider-trading ring ...
 Its mastermind, Ivan Boesky, got off with a three-year sentence by offering to cooperate ... fingering Mr. Milken and others; cases based on his information collapsed."
 (Emphasis added.)
 At pre-sentencing hearings, the prosecution was invited to show its best evidence, after more than four years of intensive investigation, of more serious violations, including insider trading.
 Hearing the prosecution's determined efforts, the judge said they had failed to prove the more serious charges.
 What, then, did Milken plead?
 Against the advice of those who urged him to carry on the fight (as some others did successfully), Milken admitted conduct that resulted in five violations of complex securities/reporting regulations.
 None of these violations involved insider trading.
-In April 1992, the lead prosecutor, assistant U.S. attorney John Carroll, speaking at Seton Hall Law School, admitted that with Milken, "we're guilty of criminalizing technical offenses ...
+In April 1992, one of the prosecutors, speaking at Seton Hall Law School, admitted that with Milken, "we're guilty of criminalizing technical offenses ...
 Many of the prosecution theories we used were novel.
 Many of the statutes that we charged under hadn't been charged as crimes before ...
 We're looking to find the next areas of conduct that meet any sort of statutory definition of what criminal conduct is."
 Professor Norman Barry wrote in his book Business Ethics (Macmillan, 1998), "Like many innovators before him, Milken had to pay the price for his success.
 The pursuit of Milken was an affront to the rule of law.
 He originally faced a 98-count indictment (including insider trading charges), which the Justice Department knew would not stick.
 So the department managed to coerce Milken to plead guilty to trivial offenses.
 If they want you, they will get you.
 Milken's problem was his success."
 Another Wall Street Journal column added: "Mr. Milken was coerced into a plea bargain involving trading violations elevated into felonies ...
 Prosecutors and politicians want scapegoats, and often have the collaboration of businessmen.
 With Milken, business competitors egged on prosecutors.
 And the truly culpable parties can get off lightly by conning prosecutors with the promise of bigger fish."

 The 2009 book Three Felonies a Day: How the Feds Target the Innocent, by civil liberties attorney Harvey Silverglate, says: "Had Milken not been famous and wealthy, critics might have taken a closer and more dispassionate look at the fabricated case against him and the methods used to force him to plead guilty.
 As is so often the case with federal criminal prosecutions, the fabrication consisted, in part, of dubious testimony given by rewarded witnesses, and felony charges for conduct (admitted to by Milken) that, to informed and objective observers, did not appear to constitute crimes."
 Citing Silverglate's book in The Wall Street Journal, columnist and lawyer L. Gordon Crovitz said: "This is a common problem in securities laws, which Congress leaves intentionally vague, encouraging regulators and prosecutors to try people even when the law is unclear.
 Prosecutors identify defendants to go after instead of finding a law that was broken and figuring out who did it."